Justin Thomas wins PGA Championship for first major title

 “So awesome, dude,” Spieth told him.

-It was every bit of that.
+Thomas was every bit of that.

-With five players still in the mix in the final hour, Thomas surged ahead by chipping in from 40 feet on the par-3 13th hole, and holding his nerve down the stretch as his challenger eventually faded, one after another.
+With five players still in the mix on the back nine, Thomas surged ahead by chipping in from 40 feet on the par-3 13th hole, and holding his nerve down the stretch as his challengers eventually faded, one after another.

-Hideki Matsuyama, bidding to become the first player from Japan to win a major, appeared to recover from back-to-back bogeys with two straight birdies on the 14th and 15th holes to get within one shot.
+Hideki Matsuyama, bidding to become the first player from Japan to win a major, recovered from back-to-back bogeys with birdies on the 14th and 15th holes to get within one shot.
 But the championship turned on the 16th hole.

 Thomas faced a 6-foot par putt to stay at 8 under.
 Matsuyama caught a good lie over the green and chipped to 5 feet.
 Thomas wasted no time over the putt and drilled it in the centre of cup.
 Matsuyama missed and was two shots behind.

+“The last major of the year, and I was in contention,” said Matsuyama, a runner-up at the U.S. Open.
+“All I can do is try harder next time.”

-Thomas sealed it with a 7-iron from 221 yards that cleared the water and rolled out to 15 feet.
+Thomas sealed it with a 7-iron from 221 yards, so pure that he let the club twirl through his hands as he watched it clear the water and roll out to 15 feet.
 The birdie putt curled in and his lead was up to three going to the 18th.
 A final bogey only affected the score.

-He finished at 8-under 276, his fourth victory of the year.
+Thomas finished at 8-under 276 for his fourth victory of the year.

+The PGA has been part of the Thomas family for three generations.
+Paul Thomas, his grandfather, was the longtime pro at Zanesville Country Club in Ohio who played in the 1962 U.S. Open.
+His father played at Morehead State and had aspirations of playing the tour that didn’t last long.
+Instead, Mike Thomas became a club pro who watched his son fall in love with the game and grow into a force on the PGA Tour.

+“I can’t put it into words,” Thomas said about his PGA of America heritage.
+“I wish my grandpa could be here for it.
+It’s so special to get it done.
+I’ve glad we have a trophy now.”

 Kevin Kisner was the last one who had a chance to catch him.
 But he three-putted from 100 feet on the 16th for bogey, couldn’t birdie the 17th from long range and hit his second shot into the water and finished with a double bogey.
-Kisner, the 54-hole leader, closed with a 74.
+Kisner, the 54-hole leader, played the final three holes in 6 over on the weekend.
+He closed with a 74.

+“That’s not going to be fun to look at,” he said of his weekend finish over the brutal closing stretch at Quail Hollow.
+“I thought I had to get to 10 (under) starting the day to win, and that was about right.
+I had every opportunity.
+I just didn’t finish it off.”

 Matsuyama also hit into the water on No. 18 and made bogey for a 72 to finish three back.